Taj Mahal India

 Teresa Lozano Long Institute of Latin American Studies (LLILAS)

-The Teresa Lozano Long Institute of Latin American Studies (LLILAS) is an interdisciplinary program integrating more than 30 academic departments and 160 faculty across the university to improve knowledge and understanding of Latin America through education, research, and exchange.
+The Teresa Lozano Long Institute of Latin American Studies (LLILAS) integrates more than 30 academic departments and 160 faculty across the University to improve knowledge and understanding of Latin America.
 LLILAS’ partnership with the Nettie Lee Benson Latin American Collection pairs the abundant scholarly resources of the collection with the teaching and research focus of the institute.